open-cloud/open-cloud.github.io.old/devguide.md

 necessarily readily apparent.
 Docker includes a 'log' feature that may be used to display the stdout and stderr of a background container.
-This feature is exercised by first looking up the container's ID (with "docker ps" if the container is still executing, or "docker ps -a" if the container has exited).
-Then use that ID to execute "docker logs ID".
+This feature is exercised by first looking up the container's ID (with `docker ps` if the container is still executing, or `docker ps -a` if the container has exited).
+Then use that ID to execute `docker logs ID`.
 Several of the configurations include a Makefile target "make showlogs" that automatically executes these steps.

 Additionally, it may be necessary for a developer to sometimes attach a shell to a running background container to interact with it.
-This may be done first looking up the container ID, and then executing "docker exec -t -i ID bash".
+This may be done first looking up the container ID, and then executing `docker exec -t -i ID bash`.

 ###Building XOS Without the Configuration System